MrShahin2004/login_panel/README.txt

 Step 1: Writing HTML & CSS templates in "App.vue" file, setting the proper styles and refactoring the templates with Tailwind and daisyUI

+Step 2: Adding two database named Redis and MariaDB Redis for storing a CAPTCHA code while a user tries to sign in and MariaDB for storing the information of the user